vinceyoumans/KK/README.md

 4. Perfect Time series solution

 ###TODO
-Dockerize.
+..*Dockerize.
 Get to run in an alpne os.
-ADD gRPC
+..*ADD gRPC
-Create Test suite.
+..*Create Test suite.
+..*Rearrange the Dir structure so the Source code is out of the way

-Possibly show this app running on a Ubuntu CORE OS.
+..*Possibly show this app running on a Ubuntu CORE OS.
 Distribute the App from a remote server automatically.
-Possibly demonstrate app on Amazon Core OS.
+..*Possibly demonstrate app on Amazon Core OS.
 Just to see what it does.

-Add a Web portal
+..*Add a Web portal.
+Probably vue.js ( another class )

-Improve the auto setup routine
+..*Improve the auto setup routine

 ### Alternative Systems
 There are alternative systems using much of the same logic.